 Then came yesterday.
 For the first time that I can remember (if I remember correctly), Old-Timers' Day was not on a Saturday.
 It was a Sunday, and the usual greats were there, including Hall-of-Famers Yogi Berra, Whitey Ford and Reggie Jackson, plus their fellow Monument Parker Ron Guidry.

-New to Old-Timers' Day -- at least, as "official" Old-Timers, were former manager Joe Torre, former outfielder and manager Lou Piniella (both of whom have been managing elsewhere), former center fielder Bernie Williams (who got the biggest ovation of the day except for the long, drawn-out huzzahs for Torre, and then doubled in the Old-Timers' Game), and former first baseman Tino Martinez, who took a pitch that David Cone set up for him, and hit a home run.
-There have been a few homers hit in Old-Timers' Games at Yankee Stadium, although I think this is the first one in the new Stadium.
+New to Old-Timers' Day -- at least, as "official" Old-Timers -- were former manager Joe Torre, former outfielder and manager Lou Piniella (both of whom have been unavailable due to managing elsewhere), former center fielder Bernie Williams (who got the biggest ovation of the day except for the long, drawn-out huzzahs for Torre, and then doubled in the Old-Timers' Game), and former 1st baseman Tino Martinez, who took a pitch that David Cone set up for him, and hit a home run.
+There have been a few homers hit in Old-Timers' Games at Yankee Stadium, although I think this is the 1st one in the new Stadium.

 And in the real game, the current Yanks did the Old-Timers proud: Ivan Nova was fine for 5 innings, but got into trouble in the 6th.
 Hitting 2 homers for the Rockies was Ty Wiggington, who drove the Yankees nuts in Interleague games when he played for the Mets.